-In January 2021, the IRS Identity Protection PIN Opt-In Program will be expanded to all taxpayers who can properly verify their identity.
+The IRS Identity Protection PIN Opt-In Program has been expanded to all taxpayers who can properly verify their identity.

 An identity protection PIN is a six-digit number assigned to eligible taxpayers to help prevent their Social Secuity number from being used to file fraudulent federal income tax returns.
 This number helps the IRS verify a taxpayer's identity and accept their tax return.
 The IRS online IP PIN tool immediately displays the taxpayer's assigned number.

 This IP PIN tool uses Secure Access authentication to verify a person's identity.
 Taxpayers should review the Secure Access requirements on the IRS website at www.irs.gov before they try to use the IP PIN tool.

 There are other ways to get an IP PIN if someone is unable to pass the Secure Access authentication Taxpayers with income of $72,000 or less should complete Form 15227 and mail or fax it to the IRS.
 An IRS employee will call the taxpayer to verify their identity using a series of questions.
 Those who pass authentication will receive an IP PIN the following tax year.

 Taxpayers who cannot verify their identities remotely or who are ineligible to file Form 15227 should make an appointment, visit a taxpayer assistance center and bring two forms of picture identification.
 This is an in-person identity verification.
 After the taxpayer passes authentication, an IP PIN will be mailed to them within three weeks.